neonephos/outreach/topics/ambassador_program/documentation/ambassador_role.md

-# NeoNephos Ambassador Program Proposal
+# NeoNephos Ambassador Program Overview

 NeoNephos Ambassadors promote our foundation and its projects through participation in events, hosting workshops, creating tutorials or contributing other content.
 They are a point of contact and knowledge for people interested in NeoNephos and play a fundamental part in our community outreach strategy.